Skip to main content

 Academic Requirements

 The judgment of the faculty as to the fitness of a student to receive the MD degree is based not only upon scholastic achievement, but also upon demonstration of the attitudes and behaviors expected of a medical professional.
-Each student must be approved for graduation by the Dean and the School of Medicine Council of Chairs.
+Each student must be approved for graduation by the dean and the School of Medicine Council of Chairs.

 To be eligible to receive the degree of Doctor of Medicine from Emory University School of Medicine, students must:

-1. have attained satisfactory standing in all courses and clerkships required for the degree;
+1. Have attained satisfactory standing in all courses and clerkships required for the degree.

-3. have taken and successfully passed Step 1 and Step 2 Clinical Knowledge of the USMLE;
+3. Have taken and successfully passed Step 1 and Step 2 Clinical Knowledge of the USMLE.

-4. have completed all academic requirements of the MD degree within no more than six academic years from the date of matriculation.
+4. Have completed all academic requirements of the MD degree within no more than six academic years from the date of matriculation.

 Financial Obligations for Graduation